-- The space occupied by Humber College will be vacated in 2021, providing an opportunity for reconfiguration to meet community need for a variety of programming and social spaces, while incorporating existing spaces in its design. - Consolidate the main and branch libraries on the ground floor of the proposed redeveloped Alder Recreation Centre, to comprise between 14,000 and 16,000 square feet including program space.
+- The space occupied by Humber College will be vacated in 2021, providing an opportunity for reconfiguration to meet community need for a variety of programming and social spaces, while incorporating existing spaces in its design. - As part of the proposed redeveloped Alder Recreation Centre, incorporate between 14,000 and 16,000 square feet for library expansion including program space.
 The reconfiguration of Humber College space in terms of the type and design of spaces and their intended use(s) should coordinate and reflect the different programming objectives of the Town and the Library. - Assess feasibility of repurposing A Rink to indoor fieldhouse/gym.
 Upon complete transfer of use and full operation of Alder Street, redevelop the Tony Rose Centre.
-This will include removing the pool and B Rink, and the possible addition of arts programming space. - Consider optional uses for the vacated main library building including multi-purpose program space, satellite pick-up/drop-off library, and a black box theatre.
+This will include removing the pool and B Rink, and the possible addition of arts programming space.